hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/terminology.md

 <img src="/hapi-fhir/docs/images/termvalueset_schema.svg" alt="Resources" style="width: 100%; max-width: 600px;"/>

-The TRM_VALUESET table indicates a single ValueSet resource with a specific version.
-It can be used to map terminology concepts, represented by the TRM_VALUESET_CONCEPT and TRM_VALUESET_C_DESIGNATION tables to a single ValueSet resource.
+The TRM_VALUESET table represents a single ValueSet resource with a specific URL and version.
+It can be used to map terminology concepts represented by the TRM_VALUESET_CONCEPT and TRM_VALUESET_C_DESIGNATION tables to a single ValueSet resource.

 ### Columns